ctuning/ck-tensorflow/program/object-detection-tf-py/README.md

 Default for `dataset-kitti-*`

 ##### `COCO`
-Use evaluation method from official [MSCOCO evaluation protocol](http://cocodataset.org/#detections-eval) implemented as ck-package `ck-env:package:tool-coco`.
+Use the evaluation method from the official [MSCOCO evaluation protocol](http://cocodataset.org/#detections-eval) implemented as the CK package `ck-env:package:tool-coco`.
 Default for `dataset-coco-*`.

 ##### `COCO_TF`
-Ue evaluation method from [TF models repository](https://github.com/tensorflow/models/tree/master/research/object_detection/metrics) implemented as ck-package `ck-tensorflow:package:tensorflowmodel-api`.
+Use the evaluation method from [TF models repository](https://github.com/tensorflow/models/tree/master/research/object_detection/metrics) implemented as the CK package `ck-tensorflow:package:tensorflowmodel-api`.

 ##### `VOC` (**TBD**)
 Default for `dataset-voc-*`